top of page

 • Glass jar with a metal lid (such as a canning jar) or a sealable plastic bag(s)

-Cleanup Steps for Hard Surfaces
+Cleanup Steps

-• NOTE: Since a plastic bag will not prevent the mercury vapor from escaping, remove the plastic bag(s) from the home after cleanup
+• If a glass jar is not available, use a sealable plastic bag.
+However, since a plastic bag will not prevent the mercury vapor from escaping, remove the plastic bag(s) from the home after cleanup

 • Wipe the area clean with damp paper towels or disposable wet wipes